We are now publishing several sets of 'open data'.

 One of these sets of information comprises the job titles and salaries of senior officers.

-Senior managers' salaries are expressed in terms of £5,000 bands (as per the Information Commissioner's Office guidance on this matter), The chief executive and directors' salaries are disclosed as exact figures.
+Senior managers' salaries are expressed in terms of bands (as per the Information Commissioner's Office guidance on this matter), The chief executive's salary is disclosed as an exact figure.

 Location of Public Land and Buildings

 An interactive map of the district is available to view.

 It includes various 'layers' including public buildings and land.